 We are still having trouble finding tough, reliable vegan materials that are suitable for our footwear.
 Many other companies use vinyl and plastic materials, but we are trying our hardest to be able to provide a vegan shoe that is eco-friendly.
-Most of the materials used in the industry for vegan shoes are way more damaging to the world by its use of toxic and un-biodegradable material.
-So we are trying our best, and have been experimenting with hemp, canvas, and recycled natural fibers – but the problem is that these materials don’t last as everyday footwear.
-We are having a tough time finding a suitable substitute that is long-lasting, durable, and weatherproof as leather.
+Most of the materials used in the industry for vegan shoes are way more damaging to the world through their use of toxic and non-biodegradable material.
+So we are trying our best, and have been experimenting with hemp, canvas, and recycled natural fibers.
+The problem is that these materials don’t last very long as everyday footwear.
+We are having a tough time finding a suitable substitute that is as long-lasting, durable, and weatherproof as leather.
 As soon as the industry brings out more options in vegan materials that are solid and strong, you will definitely see more styles from us.

 About Web Orders